Pupil Librarian Support | Helping Developmental Reading and Writing - Peters

 8. Involve pupil librarians in new book decisions

 Show pupils Peters' recommended reads and new books pages, and let them decide what they'd most like to read!
+This will help develop reading for pleasure among students.

 9. Host open evenings and author events